b-lukaszuk/RJ_BS_eng/contents/julia_first_encounter.md

 sco(s)
 ```

-Still, the conclusion is the same.
+Still, it appears the conclusion is the same.

 ### Solution to Exercise 2 {#sec:julia_language_exercise2_solution}